deyran/front-end-issues/TypeScript/programming-with-mosh.md

 3. How is it different from JavaScript?

 ## [What is TypeScript?](https://youtu.be/d56mG7DezGs?t=193)
-A programming language created at Microsoft to address shortcomings of JavaScript.
+* A programming language created at Microsoft to address shortcomings of JavaScript.
 TypeScript is a language program built on top of Javascript, so every JavaScript file is a TypeScript file.
+* These are the benefits of TypeScript language programming:
+1. Static typing - means that you must to declare explicitly the type of any variable and that variable cannot be assigned a different type of variable.
+2. Code completion
+3. Refactoring
+4. Shorthand notations

 Tutorial for Beginners [2022]
     What is TypeScript?
+        Static typing